 Are you sure what you have is a bug?

 A significant number of the bug reports we get turn out to be documented features in Perl.
-Make sure the behavior you are witnessing doesn't fall under that category, by glancing through the documentation that comes with Perl (we'll admit this is no small task, given the sheer volume of it all, but at least have a look at the sections that seem relevant).
+Make sure the issue you've run into isn't intentional by glancing through the documentation that comes with the Perl distribution.

-If you are on a non-UNIX platform check also perlport documentation, some features may not be implemented or work differently.
+If you are on a non-UNIX platform perldoc perlport, as some features may be unimplemented or work differently.

 Do you have a proper test case?

-A good test case is almost always a good candidate to be on the perl test suite.
-If you have the time, consider making your test case so that it will readily fit into the standard test suite.
+A good test case is almost always a good candidate to be included in Perl's test suite.
+If you have the time, consider writing your test case so that it can be easily included into the standard test suite.

-Remember also to include all the exact error messages, if any.
-"Perl complained something" is not an exact error message.
+Be sure to include the exact error messages, if any.
+"Perl gave an error" is not an exact error message.

 Can you describe the bug in plain English?

 The easier it is to understand a reproducible bug, the more likely it will be fixed.
-Anything you can provide by way of insight into the problem helps a great deal.
+Any insight you can provide into the problem will help a great deal.
 In other words, try to analyze the problem (to the extent you can) and report your discoveries.

 Can you fix the bug yourself?

-Here are some clues for creating quality patches:
+Here are a few hints for creating high-quality patches:

-Use the -c or -u switches to the diff program (to create a so-called context or unified diff).
 Make sure the patch is not reversed (the first argument to diff is typically the original file, the second argument your changed file).
-Make sure you test your patch by applying it with the patch program before you send it on its way.
-Try to follow the same style as the code you are trying to patch.
-Make sure your patch really does work (make test, if the thing you're patching supports it).
+Make sure you test your patch by applying it with

-Whether you use perlbug or send the email manually, please make your Subject line informative. "a bug" is not informative.
-Neither is "perl crashes" nor "HELP!!!"
+Please make your issue title informative. "a bug" is not informative.
+Neither is "perl crashes" nor is "HELP!!!".
 These don't help.
 A compact description of what's wrong is fine.

-Please contact the author of the module/script, ideally by creating a ticket using the bug tracker for the module (linked as 'Bugs' from metacpan.org or 'View/Report Bugs' from search.cpan.org).
+Please contact the author of the module/script, ideally by creating a ticket using the bug tracker for the module (linked as 'Bugs' from metacpan.org).
 The author should be automatically notified by email.

 If the author doesn't respond, the documentation of the module/script might contain a contact address or you can try CPANID@perl.org where CPANID is the authors CPANID.